 The 2600X is almost irrelevant if you're happy to overclock

 At the mainstream end it’s the six-core, 12-thread Ryzen 5 2600 for the win.
 It’s a great-value, processing monster that still has a fair amount of overclocking potential inside it – enough that the 2600X is almost irrelevant if you’re happy to overclock.
+We suspect the Ryzen 5 3600 will take the crown nowadays – we just need to get that chip in the bench for a round of testing.

 The Intel i5 8400 comes close, but thanks to Intel’s 14nm production woes, it’s pricing continues to fluctuate.
 And, if you’re doing serious PC work alongside your gaming hobby, it’s six-core, six-thread design sits behind the AMD chips in pure multithreaded computational terms.